 Accidents and illness can happen at any time.
 So if you're unavailable and your child gets injured or sick, what can your babysitter do in your absence?

-But if you have one full-time babysitter or someone who is watching your child for more than just a few of hours per week, it's a good idea to give them the ability just in case they ever need it.
+But if you have one full-time babysitter or someone who is watching your child for more than just a few hours per week, it's a good idea to give them the ability just in case they ever need it.

 Babysitters aren't considered guardians, regardless of whether they're your neighbor, friend, or even your relative.

-Your babysitter will need a medical release form, your medical insurance details, and potentially a limited power of attorney if you want them to be able to make more serious medical decisions for your child.
+Your babysitter will need a medical release form, your medical insurance details, and potentially a limited power of attorney if you need them to be able to make more serious medical decisions for your child.

 You can create this kind of form yourself.
 Here is an example of the kind of language it should contain:

 I, (YOUR FULL NAME), am on vacation and will be out of town from (DATE) to (DATE).
 During this time, I am leaving my (SON/DAUGHTER), (THEIR FULL NAME and DATE OF BIRTH), with (BABYSITTER’S NAME).